 The majority of families receiving assistance through the child care assistance programs are working families who need child care for employment.
 The majority of families receiving assistance through the child care assistance programs are working families who need child care for employment.
-In fiscal year 2002, approximately 85 percent of the families who receive child care assistance through MFIP have an employment plan.
-Fifty-eight percent of the families with an employment plan are receiving child care assistance only for activities that are defined as employment.
-In fiscal year 2003, the average amount of child care subsidy for a participating family ranged from \$7,019 for basic sliding fee assistance to \$8,730 for MFIP and transition year assistance.
+In fiscal year 2008, approximately 62 percent of the families who received child care assistance through MFIP had an employment plan.
+Forty-five percent of the families with an employment plan received child care assistance only for activities that are defined as employment.
+In fiscal year 2008, the monthly average total amount of child care subsidy for a participating family ranged from \$811 for basic sliding fee assistance to \$1,083 for MFIP and transition year assistance.

-In fiscal year 2002, the child care assistance programs subsidized the care of approximately 49,565 children.
-Most of the subsidized care is for children under the age of six-59 percent of the children were ages five or younger.
-Sixty-four percent of the children were cared for in a family setting-28 percent in a licensed family child care facility.
+In fiscal year 2008, the child care assistance programs subsidized the care of approximately 29,922 children in an average month.
+In 2008, most of the subsidized care was for children under the age of six- 61.6 percent of the children were ages five or younger.
+Fifty-six percent of the children were cared for in a family setting (including the child's own home)-32 percent in a licensed family child care facility.
 The tables below have profiles of recipients of the child care assistance programs.